icerpc/icerpc-docs/pages/getting-started/installation/existing-project.md

 ## Using Slice with IceRPC

-If you plan on using [Slice], add the [IceRpc.Slice] and [IceRpc.Slice.Tools] packages with the following commands:
+If you plan on using [Slice], install the [IceRpc.Slice] and [IceRpc.Slice.Tools] packages with the following commands:

 ```shell {% showTitle=false %}
 dotnet add package IceRpc.Slice
 dotnet add package IceRpc.Slice.Tools
 ```

+[IceRpc.Slice] will automatically install the [IceRpc] package as a dependency.

 {% callout %}
 The Slice compiler included in `IceRpc.Slice.Tools` generates C# code that